Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 ``Docutils``, ``LaTeX`` and all are only useful if wanting to be able to generate the documentation of Sim-Diasca, or PDF-based trace reports.

-GIT is needed only if using a repository (either EDF-internal or public) in order to retrieve the Sim-Diasca sources; otherwise of course sources could come from a released archive instead.
+Git is needed only if using a repository (either EDF-internal or public) in order to retrieve the Sim-Diasca sources; otherwise of course sources could come from a released archive instead.

 ..
 Note::
-	If some actual development *on* Sim-Diasca, or *with* Sim-Diasca, was to be performed (beyond mere testing), then relying on a GIT clone rather than on a source archive should be preferred, so that Sim-Diasca can be updated accordingly (and in both directions) with little effort.
+	If some actual development *on* Sim-Diasca, or *with* Sim-Diasca, was to be performed (beyond mere testing), then relying on a Git clone rather than on a source archive should be preferred, so that Sim-Diasca can be updated accordingly (and in both directions) with little effort.

 The choice in terms of text editor is a matter of taste, any should be suitable (including ``Emacs`` or IDEs like `Erlide <https://erlide.org>`_, based on `Eclipse <http://www.eclipse.org/>`_).

-Finally, users of Debian-based distributions (Jeesie, Wheezy) could just start with the following command to install the main prerequisite packages:
+Finally, users of Debian-based distributions (e.g. Debian 12 Bookworm) could just start with the following command to install a set of relevant packages (the main prerequisite ones and extra ones):

 .. code:: bash

- # Depending on version, libwxgtk3.0-dev could/should be replaced
- # with libwxgtk-webview3.0-gtk3-dev:
- #
- $ sudo apt-get install bzip2 coreutils build-essential g++       \
+ $ sudo apt-get install bzip2 coreutils build-essential \
-   libncurses5-dev openssl libssl-dev libwxgtk3.0-dev             \
+   libncurses5-dev openssl libssl-dev libwxgtk3.2-dev   \
-   libgl1-mesa-dev libglu1-mesa-dev libpng3                       \
+   libgl1-mesa-dev libglu1-mesa-dev libpng16-16         \
-   python-docutils eog evince gcc gnuplot gnuplot-x11             \
+   python3-docutils eog evince gnuplot-x11              \
-   geeqie graphviz uuid-runtime make mplayer ant                  \
+   geeqie graphviz uuid-runtime mplayer ant             \
-   openjdk-8-jdk texlive python3
+   default-jre texlive python3

+..
+Previously was: libwxgtk3.0-dev, libwxgtk-webview3.0-gtk3-dev, openjdk-8-jdk

 ..
 Note:: On an headless server (with no GUI, like for some cluster hosts), ``gnuplot-x11`` may be replaced with ``gnuplot-nox``.